Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 12. A **User Account Control** window will appear in the taskbar.
 Maximize it and select **Yes.**

-13. When the installation was successful, the symbol below **Network assessment tool** will change to a green checkmark in a circle too.
+13. On successful installation, the symbol below **Network assessment tool** will change to a green checkmark in a circle too.

 14. Select the green **Start** button in the **Network Connectivity and Quality Test** section to start the tests.